Posts by Collection

 At University of San Diego California

-At UC San Diego, I have contributed to the teaching mission of the Department of Physics by supporting both graduate and undergraduate courses.
-Here are a few
+At UC San Diego, I have contributed to the Department of Physics’ teaching mission by supporting both graduate and undergraduate courses.
+A few of the courses include: